Healthdirect Free Australian health advice you can count on.

 Problems with the thyroid can be caused by:

 Occasionally, pregnancy can cause thyroid problems to start or get worse.
-If left untreated, this can cause problems for mother and baby, including miscarriage, premature birth, preeclampsia and bleeding after the birth.
+If left untreated, this can cause problems for you and your baby, such as:

 What are the complications of thyroid problems?